ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-actions.md

 };
 ```

-You will have noted that Typescript was providing us with the typing information and assertions whilst we implemented our [action](/docs/api/action).
+You will have noted that TypeScript was providing us with the typing information and assertions whilst we implemented our [action](/docs/api/action).

 <div class="screenshot">
   <img src="../../assets/typescript-tutorial/typed-action-imp.png" />